EHBG(LEGAL) - SPECIAL PROGRAMS: PREKINDERGARTEN

 High-Quality Prekindergarten Required

-A free prekindergarten class for children who are least four years of age must comply with the program standards required for high-quality prekindergarten programs under Education Code Chapter 29, Subchapter E-1.
+A prekindergarten class for children who are least four years of age must comply with the program standards required for high-quality prekindergarten programs under Education Code Chapter 29, Subchapter E-1.
 [See High-Quality Prekindergarten Program, below]

 The commissioner of education shall exempt a district from the application of all or any part of Education Code 29.153, including all or any part of the required high-quality prekindergarten program requirements, if the commissioner determines that: